revsic/BranchTracer/README.md

 }
 ```

-The branch handler handles a single step exception and logs when the instruction is branching.
+The branch handler handles a single step exception and logs it when it is a branch instruction.

 ```cpp
 if (opc[0] == 0xFF) {